inca-viewer/inca/README.md

 If you are bedridden or disabled<br>
 this Autohotkey script creates web pages of your local media<br>
+Like putting file explorer into a browser tab<br>
+Creating a commercial looking website from your own media files<br><br>
 no keyboard, just long clicks, middle button & mouse gestures<br>

 No install needed.
 Just run inca.exe<br>